littlehorse-enterprises/littlehorse/docs/SERVER_CONFIGURATIONS.md

 ### `LHS_ROCKSDB_TOTAL_BLOCK_CACHE_BYTES`

 The size of the shared Block Cache for reads into RocksDB.
 Memory used by this cache is allocated off-heap.
+If not set, then there is no limit and the Kafka Streams default is used (each RocksDB instance gets its own 50-MB cache).

 - **Type:** long
-- **Default:** 67108864 (64MB)
+- **Default:** null
 - **Importance:** low

 ---

 ### `LHS_ROCKSDB_TOTAL_MEMTABLE_BYTES`

-The size of the Rocksdb Write Buffer Manager.
+The capacity of the Rocksdb Write Buffer Manager.
 Memory used by the Write Buffer Manager is allocated off-heap.
+If not set, then there is no limit for off-heap memory allocated to memtables.

 - **Type:** long
-- **Default:** 67108864 (64MB)
+- **Default:** null
 - **Importance:** high

 ## Monitoring